-- Clinical Education in EKHUFT have been awarded a certificate by the South Thames Foundation School in recognition of its exceptional work in supporting our Foundation Doctors during 2013/2014; - We have opened a medical equipment library at WHH; - We have held a third Schwartz Round, a meeting to provide an opportunity for staff from all disciplines to reflect on the emotional aspects of their work, at WHH.
+- The interim Chief Executive Officer has commenced in post; - The number of staff who would recommend the Trust to friends and family if they need treatment has increased by 2%; - Clinical Education in EKHUFT have been awarded a certificate by the South Thames Foundation School in recognition of its exceptional work in supporting our Foundation Doctors during 2013/2014; - We have opened a medical equipment library at WHH; - We have held a third Schwartz Round, a meeting to provide an opportunity for staff from all disciplines to reflect on the emotional aspects of their work.
 These are proving very successful with over 100 staff attending each event; - We have held a second 'Perfect Week'.
 This aims to smooth the patient pathway through the hospital from a better understanding of the bottlenecks of flow.
-The result was improved A&E performance from 87.6% to 89.8%; - We have received 2,546 compliments; - We have opened a telephone support line for staff with concerns around bullying and harassment; - We have organised staff learning events covering: dementia and end of life care, PSC pressure damage and skills for lifelong learning; - Our staff and patients and their relatives have been actively raising funds for charity.
-Staff across the hospital baked cakes for Red Nose day and, at Buckland Hospital Renal Satellite Unit, patients and staff have been raising money for Kidney Research UK and a patient's relative is raising money for Bradbourne ward by completing four challenges including running a half marathon and tackling an assault course and climbing Ben Nevis; - One of our consultants in Neuro Rehabilitation won the PhD grant for neuromodulation research - This document shows our plan for making the required improvements and demonstrates our progress against the plan.
+The result was improved A&E performance from 87.6% to 89.8%; - We have received 2,546 compliments; - We have opened a telephone support line for staff with concerns around bullying and harassment; - We have had 120 staff volunteer to become 'workplace buddies'; - We have organised staff learning events covering: dementia and end of life care, pressure damage and skills for lifelong learning; - We have seen improved staff engagement with some of our staff and their relatives actively raising funds for hospital charities. - This document shows our plan for making the required improvements and demonstrates our progress against the plan.
 While we take forward our plans to address the 47 recommendations, the Trust is in 'special measures'.
 This document builds on the summary of actions identified at the Quality Summit with our partners, external stakeholders and the CQC. - Oversight and improvement arrangements have been put in place to support changes required; this is being led at Executive and Divisional Leadership level to ensure successful implementation.
 The programme of improvement has a structured approach with a Programme Management Office directly responsible to the CEO.

-East Kent Hospitals University NHS Foundation Trust - Our improvement plan & our progress - DRAFT
+East Kent Hospitals University NHS Foundation Trust - Our improvement plan & our progress